supercrab/AlexaLamp/README.md

 ### Alexa voice control

-Once setup, you can use different ways to invoke Alexa to modify the device's state:
+Once setup, you can use different ways to invoke Alexa to modify the lamp's state:

 * Alexa, turn lamp on
 * Alexa, turn on lamp